 The VAFA aims to provide an easy to use, confidential and trustworthy procedure for complaints based on the principles of natural justice.
 Any person may report a complaint about a person/s or organisation bound by this policy if they reasonably believe that a person/s or a sporting organisation has breached this policy.

-A complaint should be reported to the VAFA in writing to the General Manager of Media and Communications Andrew Leonard by email at andrew@vafa.com.au.
+A complaint should be reported to the VAFA in writing to the Media and Communications Coordinator Nick Armistead by email at nick@vafa.com.au.
 A complaint may be reported as an informal or formal complaint.
 All complaints will be dealt with promptly, seriously, sensitively and confidentially.

 Breaches and Consequences